ChloeGwon/E-Transfer_Contact_Manager/README.md

 * You can add a new contact with email or phone number and remove a contact from the list.

 ## How to Run the Project ##
-* Download Visual Studio Code.
+* Requirement: Java in the system.
-* In Visual Studio Code, click on Extensions and download Debugger for Java.
+* Click on code, download ZIP.
-* Click on View, Command Palette, search Git: Clone, and paste https://github.com/ChloeGwon96/E-Transfer
+* On a terminal, move to the src directory.
-* Under src folder, click on CustomerDatabase.java to open.
+* Enter 'javac ./*.java' to compile.
-* Click on Run, and Run Without Debugging.
+* Enter 'java CustomerDatabase' to run.

 ## Features ##
 * It gives errors